raisedevs/version-upload-action/README.md

 # version-upload-action

-Raise.dev's GitHub Action for uploading Versions and their binary data to the Raise.dev Console.
+Raise.dev's GitHub Action for uploading `Version`s and their binary data to the Raise.dev Console.

-## Using
+## Usage

+**Note: unless a Raise.dev cofounder has invited you to join the Raise.dev Console, you can't use this (yet).**

-Once you've signed up to <https://console.raise.dev> and had your User enabled, add something like the following to a GitHub Actions workflow:
+Once you've signed in and had your `User` enabled, add something like this to your GitHub Actions workflow:

 ```yaml
 steps: